Tonya-Napoli/Tonya-Napoli/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning JavaScript, React, HTML & CSS
+- 🌱 I’m currently learning front end Web Developement using JavaScript, React, HTML & CSS
 - 💬 Ask me about ... dogs